 How Fuel Pump Works

-Fuel pump failure is very common, but they are expensive and obviously we want to get this right, replacing good parts isn’t fun.
+Fuel pump failure is very common, but they are expensive, and we want to get this right.
+Replacing good parts isn’t fun.

 Most fuel pumps are located in the gas tank, submerged in the gas and so access for testing directly is challenging.